frconor-ebook/meditations/_posts/2025-02-10-the-multiplication-of-the-loaves-and-fish.md

 presence in the world\...to be linked with the sacrament of the Eucharist.
-He wanted to make himself the bread which is broken so that everyone can be nourished by his very life through participation in the sacrament of his Body and Blood."
+He wanted to make himself the bread which is broken so that everyone can be nourished by his very life through participation in the sacrament of his Body and Blood" (*ibid*.).

 All the people "who listened to Him were astonished at his discourse in Capernaum.
-We also find this language hard to understand" (cf. John 6:60).
+We also find this language hard to understand" (*cf.* John 6:60).

 But therefore, we make acts of faith.
-"Lord, I believe; help my unbelief (Mark 9:24).
-"Increase my faith" (cf. Luke 17:5).
+"Lord, I believe; help my unbelief" (Mark 9:24).
+"Increase my faith" (*cf*.
+Luke 17:5).

 Our Lord asked the apostles, "Will you also go away?"
 And they say those very useful words, "Lord, to whom will we go?
 You have the words of